Intrastellarltd/Bookinfo-Application-deployed-to-Kubernetes-with-ArgoCD-and-Istio/README.md

 [Grafana k6](https://k6.io/docs/) is an open-source load testing tool that makes performance testing easy and productive for engineering teams. k6 is free, developer-centric, and extensible.

-Using k6, you can test the reliability and performance of your systems and catch performance regressions and problems earlier. k6 will help you to build resilient and performant applications that scale.
+The reliability and performance of your systems can be tested using k6 to catch performance regressions and problems earlier. k6 will helps build resilient and performant applications that scale.

 #### Paste the following code in a file named "average-load.js"